50-year-old among 3 Covid-19 deaths; 1,457 new cases in S'pore

 Also, 17 more cases have been added to the cluster at Avery Lodge, a dormitory in Boon Lay, taking the total number of cases in that cluster to 160.

-Intra-dormitory transmission among residents occurred there, with no evidence of spread beyond dormitory, said MOH.
+Intra-dormitory transmission among residents occurred there, with no evidence of spread beyond the dormitory, said MOH.

 Cases were identified through pre-emptive testing and new cases have already been quarantined.